InBrewJ/negroni-club/README.md

 ## What is NQDI?

-Negroni Club = a place on the web to discover and share the greatest Negronis in the world
+Negroni Club = a place to discover and share the greatest Negronis in the world

 NQDI = 'Negroni Quality Discovery Index'